CNphan/CP546/README.md

 * **Catalog** | [localhost:3000/catalog](http://localhost:3000/catalog)
   * **File**: *catalog.jade*
-  * **Desc**: This page displays the classes by each session(semester).
+  * **Desc**: This page displays the courses by each session(semester).
   * **Security**: unrestricted
   * **Data**: schedule[array]
   * **Notes**
     * Show current session by subject.
-    * If student show add class button if room exist.
+    * If student show add course button if room exist.

 * **My Schedule** | [localhost:3000/catalog/schedule](http://localhost:3000/catalog/schedule)
   * **File**: *schedule.jade*
-  * **Desc**: This displays the teacher students classes currently assigned to them.
-Students should see a drop class button for each class.
-Teachers should see a Student Roll for each class.
+  * **Desc**: This displays the teacher students courses currently assigned to them.
+Students should see a drop course button for each course.
+Teachers should see a Student Roll for each course.
   * **Security**: Teacher & Student Only
   * **Data**: schedule[array]
   * **Notes**